You might have the best product in the world.

 - Press Contacts: Provide name and contact details for the proper employee at your business.

-Selling new products in 2019 can be challenging.
+Selling new products can be challenging.

 That’s why you should build your reputation by guest posting on relevant publications, write quality content to boost backlinks, create custom landing pages, and send better emails to your customers and prospects.